For my 70th birthday, my sweet daughter, Dawn, gifted me a stay with her for four days at The Enchantment Resort and Mii amo Spa in Sedona, Arizona.

 Upstairs, a quiet room with a water/tea station set the tone as folks waited for their therapists.
 I must confess Dawn and I didn’t do so well at this “quiet” part and got a few sideward glances for our exuberant chatting, but we just couldn’t help it.

-The large windows of the treatment rooms face the rocks and bright, luminous light pours right in.
 I reclined on a heated massage table, with soft, soothing music playing softly in the background, and all tension started to melt away.
 All I had to do was to relax and be pampered.

 Table Thai Massage is delivered in loose clothing on the comfort of a massage table, rather than on the traditional Thai floor mat.
 My therapist guided me into gentle stretches and yoga positions that were challenging and stretching but not uncomfortable.